Garry Kasparov at SXSW

 By Dr. Cliff Cunningham

 Dr. Cliff Cunningham is a planetary scientist, the acknowledged expert on the 19th century study of asteroids.
 He is a Research Fellow at the University of Southern Queensland in Australia.
-He serves as Editor of the History & Cultural Astronomy book series published by Springer; and Associate Editor of the Journal of Astronomical History & Heritage.
+He serves as one of the three Editors of the History & Cultural Astronomy book series published by Springer; and as an Associate Editor of the Journal of Astronomical History & Heritage.
 Asteroid 4276 in space was named in his honour by the International Astronomical Union based in the recommendation of the Harvard Smithsonian Center for Astrophysics.
 Dr. Cunningham has written or edited 15 books.
 His PhD is in the History of Astronomy, and he also holds a BA in Classical Studies.

 Leave a Reply